jurihock/notchout/README.md

 # notchout

-Notchout is a simple Python script which generates a solid color wallpaper with a black bar on the top of it.

 ```
 Usage: notchout.py [OPTIONS] [PATH]

+  Notchout is a simple Python script which generates a solid color wallpaper
+  image with a mysterious black bar on the top of it.

+  e.g. python notchout.py -c #C0FFEE ~/Pictures/Wallpaper.png

 Options:
   -s, --screen INTEGER  Screen index for auto image size detection.
 (1)